'SIMPSONS' CREATOR MATT GROENING MAKES TRANSFORMATIONAL GIFT TO TFT

-Matt Groening, multi-award-winning creator of “The Simpsons,” has made a major gift to create The Matt Groening Chair in Animation at TFT, announced Teri Schwartz, dean of the School.
+Matt Groening, the award-winning creator of “The Simpsons,” has bestowed a major gift to the UCLA School of Theater, Film and Television to create The Matt Groening Chair in Animation at TFT, announced Dean Teri Schwartz.

 “Matt Groening is recognized globally as a preeminent and pioneering animator, storyteller, cartoonist, writer and producer.
 His groundbreaking animated series have truly changed the landscape of television and have become a gold standard for animation and great storytelling throughout the entertainment industry,” said Dean Schwartz.

 This is also the second year of The Matt Groening Initiative.
-Pioneered by Groening and Barbara Boyle, Chair of the School’s Film, Television and Digital Media Department, Groening''s annual gift for this initiative supports animation students producing short animated films with social responsibility themes.
-The first year of The Matt Groening Initiative’s support led TFT’s Erick Oh to be named Student Academy Award® 2011 Finalist for his film “Heart.”
+Pioneered by Groening and Barbara Boyle, Chair of the School’s Film, Television and Digital Media Department, Groening’s annual gift for this initiative supports animation students producing short animated films with social responsibility themes.
+The first year of The Matt Groening Initiative’s support led TFT’s Erick Oh to be named a Student Academy Award Finalist in 2011 for his film “Heart.”
 Oh graduated with distinction and is now an animator at Pixar Animation Studios.

 — Posted February 14, 2012